LiveNathan/blog/_posts/power.md

 ---

 *Have feedback on this post?
 Spot a technical error?
 Want to share your own power balancing strategies?
-Please reach out—I'm still learning, and I welcome constructive input from the community.
-You can find me on LinkedIn or through Squarewave.*
+Please reach out—I'm still learning, and I welcome constructive input from the community.*

-*Special thanks to Derek, Marcus, and the German production technician on Reddit who were generous with their time and knowledge during my research.*